viamedici-spc/docs/glossary/terms-modelling/index.md

 [*Rules*](#rule) regarding the Attribute respectively the [*Attribute Values*](#attribute-value).

 <a name ="rule"></a>
-### Rule
+### Configuration Rule
-A *Rule* is a formal representation of a relation between characteristics (Attributes) of real-world products respectively their Values.
+A *Configuration Rule* is a formal representation of a relation between characteristics (Attributes) of real-world products respectively their Values.
 The notation can be done in text ([*Textual Rule*](#textual-rule)) or in a matrix form ([*Tabular Rule*](#tabular-rule)).